The views expressed in this article are the author’s and are not necessarily the views of the partners.

 Against the backdrop of experiencing lockdown 4.0, and 170 people testing positive in Assam so far, the pandemic has changed the lives of many people.
 In the first two weeks of the lockdown from 24th March 2020, my days were disorganized until I finally structured a routine.

 Every day I wake up, I consider myself the luckiest person on the earth, but at the same time, lots of people around the world are dying.
 Since coronavirus has thrown all of us together, I had the opportunity to have all three meals with my parents.
 I have been helping my mom even more in her day-to-day chores.

 My niece and I spend time together watching web series or horror movies.
-The best one of course been ‘Money Heist’.
+The best one, of course, has been ‘Money Heist‘.
 I am listening to new audio and video releases from both the Assamese and Hindi languages.
 I have also made fans on Instagram.

 I offer some of my days to jigsaw puzzles and board games with my elders.
 I feel like the neighbours around me are so silent, as if they think the virus to be a monster, who will swallow them up if they make noise.